ClaytonKnittel/barse/README.md

 These bitmasks are used to efficiently compute the boundaries of the station name and find the start pointer of the temperature reading to pass to the temperature reading parser.

+### Parsing Temperature Readings

+As stated above, tempearture readings range from -99.9 to 99.9, always with one fractional digit.
+This means temperature readings have 2001 unique values (so 2001 unique representations).

+The fast path for parsing temperature readings does an unaligned 8-byte load from a pointer to the start of the temperature reading in the file buffer.
+The least-significant byte of this value will contain the ASCII encoding of the first character of the temperature reading, and so on up to the newline character, and beyond (including the first few bytes of the weather station name on the following line, e.g. garbage).

+To remove the garbage bytes following the temperature reading, we can check particular bytes in the `u64` value for the newline character, and `cmov` a bitmask depending on where the newline character is.
+Then by masking the value with this bitmask, we will only be left with characters which are consistent for that particular temperature value regardless of where it apperas in the file[^temp_mask].

+[^temp_mask]: With a clever observation, you can get away with only one conditional move when constructing this mask.
+  See `TemperatureReading::u64_encoding_to_self`.